alan-turing-institute/climate-informatics-2024-ae/process.md

 There will also be a panel about reproducibility at CI2024 which will provide some motivation and inspiration.

-The arteface chairs are available to ask any quetions about the process or to ask advice about preparing the artefact or if any parts of the process are unclear.
+The artefact chairs are available to ask any questions about the process or to ask advice about preparing the artefact or if any parts of the process are unclear.

 # Retrospective report